Lab-yi/Alg/README.md

 For more detailed parameters of different algorithms, please refer to the readme file in separate directories.

-Please feel free to conduct Ai Ran(aran17@fudan.edu.cn) for problems in running the algorithms.
+Please feel free to contact Ai Ran(aran17@fudan.edu.cn) for problems in running the algorithms.